ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/aws-terraform/terraform.md

 If prompted to confirm if you want to create AWS resources, answer `yes`.

-The output should be similar to:
+The bottom of the output should be similar to:

 ```output
 aws_instance.ec2_example: Creation complete after 31s [id=i-000a33ed1fe30b5df]